drfailer/serializer-cpp/README.md

 # C++ serializer generation

-The purpose of this project is to use templates to automate generation of serialization and deserialisation methods for C++ classes.
+The purpose of this project is to use templates and concepts (C++20) to automate generation of serialization and deserialisation methods for C++ classes.

 The best way to learn how to use the lib is to check the [wiki](https://github.com/drfailer/serializer-cpp/wiki).